khamseaffan/Technology-Template-Repository/README.md

    ```bash
    uv sync
    ```
+## Testing
+To run all of the test suite at once:
+'''pytest
+'''
+To run individual tests:
+'''pytest <path-to-specific-test-file>
+'''

 ## Contributions
 We welcome any and all contributions and will be using GitHub to track bugs, feature requests, and pull requests.